Iv3tt3/KC_NodeJSADV/readme.md

 - Nodemon: Library that monitors file changes for automatic server restarts.
 - Cross-env: Library for setting environment variables cross-platform.
 - BasicAuth: Library for basic authentication.

+Technologies added of the new version:
+- i18n: Library for internationalization and localization.
+- jsonwebtoken: Library for handling JWT authentication.
+Replace BasicAuth.
+- multer: Middleware for handling multipart/form-data, used for image uploads.
+- cote: Library for building microservices and background tasks.
+- Express-session: Middleware for managing user sessions in Express applications.

 # Installation